lxyustc08/note_cloud/kubeneters/kubernetes_actions/kubernetes_accessing_clusters_action.md

 establish a secure connection to it.
 To learn more about this situation and how to fix it, please visit the web page mentioned above.
 ```

+## Programmatic access to the API

+## Accessing the API from within a Pod